Skip to content

 Is ScriptPatrol only for e-commerce, or for any website?

 ScriptPatrol works on any website that has critical user flows — checkout, login, account, password reset, admin, or any page where a malicious script could harm the user or the business.
 That includes e-commerce, online banking, SaaS dashboards, healthcare portals, and government sites.
-The detection logic is the same; only the page classifier prioritises which paths get the highest watch level.
+The detection logic is the same; ScriptPatrol simply prioritises which pages get the highest watch level.

 What does ScriptPatrol actually detect on a website?

-Every first-party and third-party script loaded on monitored pages (URL + SHA-256 hash), every byte-level change to inline scripts, modifications to eight tracked security headers (CSP, HSTS, X-Frame-Options, X-Content-Type-Options, Referrer-Policy, Permissions-Policy, Cross-Origin-Opener-Policy, Cross-Origin-Embedder-Policy), unexpected redirects, known malicious patterns, vendor risk (typosquatting, new fourth-party loads), and chronic-churn anomalies.
+Every first-party and third-party script loaded on monitored pages (URL + SHA-256 hash), every change to inline scripts, modifications to the HTTP security headers (CSP, HSTS, X-Frame-Options, X-Content-Type-Options, Referrer-Policy, Permissions-Policy, Cross-Origin-Opener-Policy, Cross-Origin-Embedder-Policy), unexpected redirects, mixed content, known malicious patterns, and vendor risk such as look-alike or impersonating domains and new fourth-party loads.

 How does ScriptPatrol find the pages worth monitoring on a new site?